 But let’s not forget that Mobile World Congress is about: cellphones.
 And it featured the unveiling of some of this year’s most eagerly anticipated handsets including Samsung’s new Galaxy S9 flagship, and the Sony Xperia XZ2.
 And LG seized the opportunity to update its V30, the V30s is practically the same but with AI features.

-Nokia did it again and this year it resurrected the iconic 8810, that became popular after featuring in sci-fi film The Matrix.
+Nokia did it again and this year it resurrected the iconic 8810, that became popular after featuring in the sci-fi film The Matrix.

 Apple was not present at the show, as they unveil its devices at its own private (autumn) events.